 Y'know things that are all the rage?
 Blogs.
 Everyone has one; or at least had one before Facebook, Twitter et al diluted the realtime pool.

-Since I'm nu-old skool — and watching endless streams of people pretending they are the centre of the universe isn't Like-worthy — I figured why not make a blog?
+Since I'm nu-old skool — and watching endless streams of people retweeting the decades old picture of that cat with the lime on its head using bit.ly links isn't Like-worthy — I figured why not make a blog?
 The main difference here compared with other people's blogs is that instead of being limited to one topic, you get a little slice of everything all mashed up.
-Who says I'm late to the social party?
+I can now omit vowels and apostrophes with impunity.

 Online illiteracy is rife